-New Suburban to Dominate Full-Size SUVs in 2020
+New 2021 Suburban to dominate full-size SUVs

 With the first use in 1935 (Carryall Suburban), the Suburban carries the longest continuously used automobile name.
 The wagon has been based on Chevrolet pickups since 1947; sales were minimal until the 1970s, when a four-door version was added (not surprisingly, sales vary dramatically with the price of fuel).
 The last major update was launched in 2013; the best year for U.S. sales was 2001, with 154,782 Suburbans sold, and 225,582 Suburbans and Yukon XLs sold.
 Recent years have not been as kind, despite low gasoline prices, partly because there are so many credible choices.

-2021 Chevrolet Silverado engines / powertrain
+Future engines / powertrain

-As for the Cadillac Escalade, the 4.2 liter twin-turbo V8 is a possibility; it would beat the Jeep Grand Cherokee’s naturally aspirated 6.4 liter V8, but not come close to the 6.2 liter supercharged “Hellcat.”
+As for the Cadillac Escalade, the 4.2 liter twin-turbo V8 is a future possibility; it would beat the Jeep Grand Cherokee’s naturally aspirated 6.4 liter V8, but not come close to the 6.2 liter supercharged “Hellcat.”
 The 4.2 is estimated at 550 hp and 627 lb-ft in the CT6-V.

 Clark Westfield grew up fixing up and driving past-their-prime American cars, including various GM and Mopar V8s.
 He has ghostwritten auto news for the last few years, lives in Farmingdale, New York, and can be reached at +1.516-531-4021.